The Button component is used to trigger actions, submit forms, or navigate users.

 1. Select the Button component.

-1. Adjust the Background Color.
+1. Adjust the Button size if needed.

 Group

 When you need multiple buttons together, such as for pagination or toggle options, you can group them.
-To create a Button Group:
+To create a button group:

-1. Place multiple Button components inside it.
+1. Place multiple Button components inside the row.

 Properties